 Action?
 Like to change your diet plan here?

 6. Get calm and stay calm, no matter how hectic or worrying your life is.
+So maybe:

 8. Potassium is good, e.g. in bananas; but avoid too much sodium (salt) that can destroy it [31, 36].

-10. More Exercise: out of breath five times a week for 30 minutes!
-[10, 11, 12].
+10. More Exercise that you enjoy: out of breath five times a week for 30 minutes!
+As well as good for our physical health, exercise of any kind releases dopamine, the ‘happy’ hormone, which leaves us feeling better [10, 11, 12].

 11. Cut down on caffeine, e.g. coffee and coke.